Efficient Test Collection Construction via Active Learning

-Ever-larger document collections challenge systems-based Cranfield \cite{cleverdon1967cranfield} evaluation of IR systems due to needing to collect so many relevance judgments.
-In response to this challenge, many metrics and methods have been proposed to support incomplete and minimal judging \cite{buckley2004retrieval,aslam2006statistical,yilmaz2006estimating,carterette2006minimal,aslam2007inferring,pavlu2007practical,yilmaz2008estimating}.
-However, while many methods now exist to intelligently select which documents to judge, these methods typically assume a shared task context (e.g., TREC) in which document ranking information from many participating systems is available.
-In contrast, we want to be able to construct a new test collection {\em without} needing to run a shared task \cite{soboroff2013building}.
+Ever-larger document collections challenge systems-based Cranfield \citep{cleverdon1967cranfield} evaluation of IR systems due to needing to collect so many relevance judgments.
+While many methods now exist to intelligently select which documents to judge, these methods typically assume a shared task context (e.g., TREC) in which document rankings from many participating systems are available.
+In contrast, we want to be able to construct a new test collection {\em without} needing to run a shared task \citep{soboroff2013building, sanderson_forming_2004}.

-\citet{buttcher2007reliable} label relevance using SVM and logistic regression models, and we both report results for the same 2006 Terabyte track run on Gov2.
-Our results are not directly comparable to theirs because they assume a traditional machine learning setup, whereas we motivate and adopt a {\em finite-pool} setting (Section \ref{subsection:finite-pool}).
-However, we effectively reproduce their method as a baseline, using logistic regression, random document selection, and no correction for class imbalance.
+\citet{buttcher2007reliable} propose labeling unjudged documents using a classifier trained on a subset of pool documents.
+This subset of pool documents is developed by considering documents ranked by a subset of the submitted rank systems.
+The trained classifier is then used to predict relevance labels of documents which are ranked by the remaining set of rank systems in the shared task.
+We both report results for the same 2006 Terabyte Track run, but our results are not directly comparable to theirs because they assume a traditional machine learning setup, whereas we motivate and adopt the {\em finite-pool} evaluation setting proposed in \citep{cormack2014evaluation}.
+However, we effectively reproduce their method as a baseline, using logistic regression and random document selection.
 We show strong improvement over this baseline.

-While \citet{hui2015selective} use document ranking information in their own proposed method, they also reproduce \citet{buttcher2007reliable}'s SVM method as a baseline, reporting results on the same WebTrack 2013 and 2014 collections we use in this study.
-However, as with \citet{buttcher2007reliable}, they do not assume a finite-pool scenario and therefore, our results are not directly comparable.
-That said, our same baseline configuration described above roughly reproduces their SVM-based automatic labeling approach on these collections.
+While \citet{hui2015selective} use document rankings information in their own proposed method, they also reproduce \citet{buttcher2007reliable}'s SVM method as a baseline, reporting results on the same WebTrack 2013 and 2014 collections we use in this study.
+However, as with \citet{buttcher2007reliable}, they do not evaluate their approach under a finite-pool scenario.
+Though this means that our results are not directly comparable, our same baseline configuration described above roughly reproduces their SVM approach.